 The Good News!

-So, thank you for listening.
+So, thank you for listening to our brand new day story.
 Please look around if you so desire.
 We should be up and running and able to take orders in the next week.

-Thank you for your patience, Thank you for your patronage, and Thank you for helping to make Divinely Gluten Free a household name.
+Thank you for your patience, your patronage, and for helping to make Divinely Gluten Free a household name.